prep/beanstalk/README.md

 ```

 #### ConsumerPool
 A ConsumerPool creates 1 or more consumers that connects to a beanstalk server with the purpose of reserving jobs.
-Here is an example of a ConsumerPool with a connection to the beanstalk server on *127.0.0.1:11300* that watches tube *test* for jobs to reserve.
+Here is an example of a *ConsumerPool{}* with a connection to the beanstalk server on *127.0.0.1:11300* that watches tube *test* for jobs to reserve.

 ```go
 // Create a consumer pool with 1 consumer, watching 1 tube.